tudorioan1/dwm-tudor/README.md

 $EDITOR config.h
 make && sudo make install
 ```
+## Note : My keyboard layout switcher is now configured to en-ro with alt-shift, but you can modify the module to your specific language.

 > **Note:** `config.def.h` is the clean default template. `config.h` is your personal customization.
 If `config.h` doesn't exist, `make` will create it from `config.def.h` automatically.